Pet Food Conspiracy: How Companies, Vets & Private Equity Are Raising Prices and Lowering Quality

 1. Research Brands Thoroughly

 Look beyond marketing claims.
-Seek transparency about ingredient sources and manufacturing processes.
+Seek transparency about:

 2. Consult Independent Experts